h4s33b/soundTester/README.md

 # soundTester
 This is a demo project for Recording Audio and Saving it to device.

-Clone the repository and run
+Clone the repository then open cmd and run command

 ionic state reset

-Android will be added in platforms then open cmd and run commands
+Android will be added in platforms

+then run command

 1) ionic serve (To view in browser)